 This function interrupts the scan to process a special routine that you have written. i.e. As soon as the input turns on, regardless of where the scan currently is, the plc immediately stops what its doing and executes an interrupt routine.
-(A routine can be thought of as a mini program outside of the main program.)
-After its done executing the interrupt routine, it goes back to the point it left off at and continues on with the normal scan process.
+(A routine can be thought of as a mini program outside of the main program

-Figure 2.9 Interrupt function graphic
+Figure 2.8 Interrupt function graphic

 Now let's consider the longest time for an output to actually turn on.
-Let's assume that when a switch turns a load is needed to turn on connected to the plc output.
+Let's assume that when a switch turns a load is needed to turn onconnected to the plc output.
 The diagram below shows the longest delay (worst case because the input is not seen until scan 2) for the output to turn on after the input has turned on.
 The maximum delay is thus 2 scan cycles - 1 input delay time.

-Figure 2.10 The maximum delay graphic
+Figure 2.9 The maximum delay graphic